 - Feeling Mentally Fragile?
 Try These 6 Coping Tips

 On MANY occasion, my journal entry for the day has been, “got up early, did some exercise, going to work for the rest of the day”.
 And I mean, that’s not benefiting me at all is it?
 I’m not getting any of the benefits of journaling from just stating those boring facts.
 And it’s a waste of time.

-Journal prompts for mental health are a great idea because it’s definitely known that journaling can improve your mental health and give you a safe space to write about how you feel without judgement.
+Journal prompts for mental health are a great idea because it’s definitely known that journaling can improve your mental health and give you a safe space to write about how you feel without judgment.
 But, as anyone with a mental illness knows, it can get overwhelming.
 So sometimes, we might need a little helping hand.
 Which is where journal prompts for mental health come in nicely.

 So if you want to start journaling and getting those amazing benefits from it but you simply don’t know where to start or what to say, check out these 30 journal prompts for mental health to get you started.
-Want some more journal prompts?
-Check out these posts:

 30 Journal Prompts For Mental Health:

 1. How do you feel right now?